Last update: 25 November 2015

-An El Niño watch from the Climate Prediction Center (CPC) discusses borderline ENSO-neutral/ weak El Niño conditions that are expected to continue into Northern Hemisphere winter 2012-13, possibly strengthening during the next few months.
+An El Niño advisory from the Climate Prediction Center (CPC) discusses the current El Niño (EN) conditions that are expected to continue through Northern Hemisphere winter 2015-16, gradually weakening through spring 2016.

-Areas of warmer waters can be seen sporadically over the tropical Pacific.
+Areas of very warm waters can be seen over the tropical Pacific.
 The latest images show an increase in warmer waters over the western tropical Pacific and over the South Pacific Convergence Zone.

 California and Nevada